ShingZhanho/ENGG1340-Project-25Spring/README.md

 ## Features That Will Keep You Hooked

 1. **Monster mayhem-no two enemies are the same**: Randomized spawn is based on generating random numbers in every round.
 Every monster in the wild arena will or will not be identical.
+You may never face the same wave twice.
+Some creatures charge recklessly, while others lurk and strike when you least expect it.
+Adapt or perish—the arena shows no mercy.
+2. **Fully customizable arenas**: Why stick to the default battlefield when you can design your own? _SHOOT!_ is equipped with fileIO which
+   allows you to import custom map files, and set up your own initial player position.
+The freedom is in your hands.

 ## Build Instructions